Applying to the Stanford Knight-Hennessy Scholars Program: Everything You Need to Know [2022 – 2023]

-If you graduated or will graduate from your undergraduate studies between January 2015 – September 2022, you are eligible to apply.
-U.S. military (active or veteran) applicants who earned their undergraduate degree in 2013 or later are also eligible.
+If you earned, in January 2016 or later, a U.S. bachelor’s degree or its equivalent from a college or university of recognized standing, you are eligible to apply.
+U.S. military (active or veteran) applicants who earned their undergraduate degree in 2014 or later are also eligible.

 Based on program limitations, a few graduate level applicants are not eligible for consideration when applying to KHS, these include:

 Technically, there are no other eligibility requirements.
 However, KHS clearly outlines the kind of person that will be a competitive candidate in the “criteria” section of their website.
 Three important qualities that Knight-Hennessy Scholars demonstrate are:

 Given the open-ended and brief format of the required essay prompts, it is important to make thoughtful decisions about how to address aspects of yourself and your life that demonstrate these qualities.

 Unique application deadlines and procedures

 Applying to participate in the Stanford Knight-Hennessy Scholars Program is a completely separate process from that of applying to a specific graduate program at Stanford University.
 However, most Stanford graduate programs require KHS applicants submit their graduate school application materials much earlier than those who choose not to apply for the award.

 Stanford Knight-Hennessy Scholars Program application deadlines

 * Graduate program application deadlines for KHS applicants vary based on Stanford’s division of schools, departments, and programs.
 The application dates and deadlines instructions clearly state that your degree application must be submitted by December 6, 2022 or your degree program’s deadline, whichever is earlier.

 In addition to background information, transcripts, and test scores, the Knight-Hennessy Scholars Application requires the following materials: